 There are of course many, many options for adding more protein to your day and at every meal.
 To help get you started, see our 25 sources of vegan protein, our Plant-Based Protein Guide, and check out our protein-rich recipes.

-What’s your favorite way to add protein to your meals and snacks?
+What’s your favorite way to add vegan protein to your meals and snacks?